SuyashLakhotia/RossmannStoreSales/README.md

 ****

-***Disclaimer:*** This repo is no longer maintained and was submitted as part of the coursework assignment for CZ 4041 at NTU in AY16/17 Semester 2.
+***Disclaimer:*** This repo is no longer maintained and was submitted as part of the course project for CZ 4041 Machine Learning at NTU in AY 16/17 Semester 2.